KrajaniXPolska1/ESP_OS/README.md

 - _logo_ command: show logo of **ESP OS**
 - _random number_ command: generates random number in the range from 1 to 99
 - _time_ commnand: show actual time
 - _ip_ command: show your ip in serial monitor
+- _weather_ command: shows actual weather
+- _clear_ command: clear your display

 # Installation
 to install **ESP OS** on the your ESP device you need to add esp boards to arduino ide.